All Episodes

 You have no idea how much I get paid.

-I get paid to talk about the issues of the day, which is means I'm a talk show host.
+I get paid to talk about the issues of the day, which means I'm a talk show host.

 I'm not helping illegal immigrants get to stay in a country that they didn't respect American law and sovereignty.

-Trump wouldn't have been up there last night without talking about it, and the and the networks and and you and the vote and the parties, everybody's making money off of them, right?
+And the networks and you and the vote and the parties, everybody's making money off of them, right?

-But I'm not making money off of people that break American laws like you are.
+I'm not making money off of people that break American laws like you are.

-Well, we agreed to hey, let's come up with the criteria.
+Hey, let's come up with the criteria.

 Let's get it done.